|

 In Actionscript3, they are stored in the MainTimeline

-object, which is the same as stage.getChild(0)
+object, which is the same as stage.getChild(0).
+Generally,

 in AS3, static class variables are the recommended way to store global